Updated through Oct 12. Sat Oct 15 is the last day to vote! If you’re short on time, I’ve added some sample ballots for housing-focused progressives.

 For new readers wondering where I’m coming from: I’m a thirty-something parent and small business owner who owns a townhome in East Vancouver.
 I’m an advocate for affordable housing who believes Vancouver should be a welcoming place for all, not just people who already have wealth or land.

-Finally, a huge thank you to the Cambie Report, their patrons, and Ian Bushfield in particular, who have been generous with their time helping me better understand the twisty maze that is Vancouver politics.
+Finally, a huge thank you to the Cambie Report, their patrons, and Ian Bushfield in particular, who have been generous with their time in helping me better understand the twisty maze that is Vancouver politics.